 Stick your silky hair under the shower head quickly, just enough to soak it again (the aim is to keep as much of the conditioner in your hair as possible, not rinse it out) and then, with your hands joined together in a bowl shape, in an upwards motion gather your hair from the ends to the top and gently squeeze it, as you might if your hair was dry and you were trying to scrunch it up a bit.
 Try and capture some of the condition-y water that’s dripping from your ends as you do, working it back into the upper strands.
 It should make a very satisfying squishing noise.

 This process really helps your hair absorb the conditioner and lock in as much moisture as possible.
 The longer you spend doing this, the better results you’ll have.
 You might need to run your hair under the shower two or three times to keep it soaking wet.
 If you’re not sure what I’m on about, this video gives you a visual explainer.

 Step 3: Products

 Once you feel like you’ve worked the conditioner in well, don’t rinse it out.
 It’ll feel weird, like seaweed and like you put way too much in but it’s fine, trust me.
-While it’s still dripping wet, it’s time to add the products.
+Now, the official Curly GIrl Routine suggests that you should apply your product when you’re hair is still dripping wet, however, I have found that I lose a lot of product in the drying stages so I prefer to wrap it up for a few minutes before adding product.
+You have to try a few things to see what works for you.
 You can use a variety of different products here but they should be applied in this order: Leave-in conditioner, mousse, cream and finally gel.
 I only use a mousse (for volume) and a cream but it’s about figuring out what works for you.